Occupational hearing loss

 - DO NOT listen to loud music for long periods of time, including using headphones.

-National Institute on Deafness and Other Communication Disorders (NIDCD).
+National Institute on Deafness and Other Communication Disorders (NIDCD) website.
 Noise-induced hearing loss.
 NIH Pub.
 No. 14-4233.